TAIL-workshop/TAIL-ECAI24/README.md

 Keywords: Trustworthy AI, Socio-Technical Systems, Law Enforcement, Criminal Investigations.

-By considering this background, this workshop aims to bring together researchers to discuss initiatives that address the integration of Trustworthy AI and Law Enforcement.
+This workshop aims to bring together researchers to discuss initiatives that address the integration of Trustworthy AI and Law Enforcement.
 We will invite theoretical, experimental and position papers.

 ## Topics of Interest
 - Predictive Policing